drademacher/drademacher.de/content/index.md

 title: About Me And Things I Do
 ---

-## About

-Welcome.
+Hello.
 I am a Computer Scientists and Software Engineer from Germany.

 In my day to day work I am building enterprise software at various projects in Germany.
 Here I mainly use Java and Spring Boot at the backend and JavaScript with different libaries at the frontend.